 Medicare statistics in Idaho

-- A total of 186,352 beneficiaries were enrolled in Medicare Part A and/or Part B, while 91,711 were enrolled in Medicare Advantage plans.
+- A total of 209,470 beneficiaries were enrolled in Medicare Part A and/or Part B, while 101,839 were enrolled in Medicare Advantage plans and other health plans.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.